cakephp/docs/en/core-utility-libraries/hash.rst

     **Options:**

-    - ``children`` The key name to use in the resultset for children.
+    - ``children`` The key name to use in the result set for children.
 Defaults to 'children'.
     - ``idPath`` The path to a key that identifies each entry.
 Should be compatible with :php:meth:`Hash::extract()`.
 Defaults to ``{n}.$alias.id``